opendocsg/slw-judgments-backfill/2005_SGHC_81/report.md

 2004\.
 I should mention that I ordered cross-examination as the affidavits of assets were, as I found them, simply “holding affidavits” in that the material contained in them did not satisfy the

 requirements of the disclosure order.
 They were wholly inadequate and lacking in particulars.
-A fuller account of my decision appears from my judgment in _OCM Opportunities Fund II, LP v Burhan Uray_ [2004] 4 SLR 74 at [43], [48]–[49].
+A fuller account of my decision appears from my judgment in _OCM Opportunities Fund II, LP v Burhan Uray_ <span class="citation">[2004] 4 SLR 74</span> at [43], [48]–[49].

 8       On 26 May 2004, the majority defendants (by way of Civil Appeal No 34 of 2004) appealed against my order for cross-examination.
 On 31 May 2004, the majority defendants applied for a stay of the cross-examination pending the hearing and determination of Civil Appeal No 34 of 2004.
 The stay application was on 11 June 2004 dismissed by V K Rajah JC (as he then was) sitting as a single judge in the Court of Appeal.
 On 5 July 2004, the majority defendants applied to discharge or vary the decision of Rajah JC in that they wanted the cross-examination stayed pending the hearing and determination of Civil Appeal No 34 of 2004, or in the alternative, for an expedited hearing of Civil Appeal No 19 of 2004.
 On 23 July 2004, Chao Hick Tin JA dismissed the application for an expedited appeal.
 The application for a discharge or variation of Rajah JC’s order was subsequently withdrawn.